 Doing business is a strategic undertaking, not unlike chess.
 However, the main difference is that in chess, you have the luxury of complete information.
 On their turn, every player knows exactly where his opponent and himself are standing when it is time to make a decision.
 In business, there are often an endless number of variables involved, hence chess is not the best game to compare it to, as the decision tree is way too limited compared to real-life business situations.

 Nevertheless, chess has been proven to increase problem-solving skills, which is of course indispensable in making business decisions as well.
-When a group of almost 450 students had been given different curriculums, the group with added chess instruction did more than 20% better than the group without chess training.
+When a group of almost 450 students had been given different curriculums, the group with added chess instruction, chess books did more than 20% better than the group without chess training.

 However, better examples would include the board game Risk, eSports, and poker.
 All of these cover the main premise of having an almost unlimited amount of variables to account for, in addition to having elements of chance involved.

 One trait that facilitates optimal decision making is the ability to objectively recognise when physical conditions (such as fatigue and hunger) and emotional factors (such as aggravation, self-pity, and sense of entitlement) are affecting your performance, which is nicely described in this Forbes article.

 One of the games in which this capacity is identified easily is in the game of poker, since there are not many games in existence where anyone can win, regardless of their skill level.
 As a result, the best professional poker players in the world engage in developing the trait of always keeping their composure, as it is quintessential to making optimal strategic decisions while avoiding tilt.
 When playing poker, this quality translates itself into business easily; being aware of your emotions and how they affect your thinking will lead to more rational and efficient decisions.
 It goes without saying that these skills have similar significance in the business world.